ppy/osu-wiki/news/2024/2024-05-08-monthly-beatmapping-contest-may-2024.md

 ![](/wiki/shared/news/banners/monthly-beatmapping-contest.png)

 The [Monthly Beatmapping Contest](/wiki/Contests/Monthly_Beatmapping_Contest) (*MBC*) is a beatmapping contest that happens every month.
-We reserve our creativity for mapping, not titles.
+We reserve creativity for mapping, not titles.

 This month is all about **osu!** and **osu!mania**.
 If you're an osu!taiko or osu!catch mapper, look out for another contest in June.